rcrdk/nextjs-fastify-saas-rbac/README.md

 - Setup enviroment variables: `cp .env.example .env`
 - Create a [GitHub OAuth](https://docs.github.com/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) app to make social sign-in.
+- Make sure your Google Account have [2FA activeted](https://support.google.com/accounts/answer/185833) and then you must [generate an app password](https://myaccount.google.com/apppasswords) to use on env.
 - Make sure you are running Docker.
 </details>